SotSF/conjurer/README.md

 Generates boilerplate for a new pattern called PatternName.
 Choose your own unique PatternName.
 It prints out the filepaths it writes, including the fragment shader and typescript pattern definition.

+#### `yarn controllerServer`

+Starts the server that passes messages between conjurer and conjurer controllers.

 #### `yarn generateCanopy`

 Generates canopy geometry data and stores it in `src/data/canopyGeometry.json`.

-#### `yarn server`
+#### `yarn unityTestServer`

 Starts a websocket server at port 8080 on localhost.
-For development use only.
+For development use only, to mock the websocket server that the Unity app would run.
 Writes `src/scripts/output.png` once per second.

 #### `yarn downloadCloudAssets`